SDI1/getting-started/README.md

 ## How to Complete the Project ##

-1. To get started, fork this repository and cd into it.
+1. To get started, create a fork of this repository and cd into it.

    ```
    gh repo fork "https://github.com/SDI1/starter-project"